thataustin/website/_posts/2011-10-22-javascript_function_forms.md

 ---
 layout: main
-title: A Javascript Quirk
+title: Javascript named functions versus function variables
 tags:
   - javascript
   - development
 ---
 # Javascript function forms

 For a lot of my relatively inexperienced javascript life, I've held miconceptions about the different ways to create functions.
-This article is quite possibly useless since there are so many good articles on the topic, but I'm going to blog about it anyway...maybe because I'm in dire need of a way to pass the time until my new pool cue arrives in the mail.
+I realize there are already many good articles on this topic, but I'm going to blog about it anyway...most likely it's that I'm in dire need of a way to pass the time until my new pool cue arrives in the mail.

-First off, I don't remember where exactly I learned these things, so I'll just give credit to [Mr. Douglas Crockford](http://www.crockford.com/), the source of most all vanilla JS knowledge.

 I used to think that the following two lines of code were exactly the same in javascript: